15 Things to do in Durango this winter

 Another once-in-a-lifetime way to view the Rocky Mountains of Southwest Colorado would be to do it from a dog-powered sled!
 Talk about a photo-op!
 Check out Durango Dog Ranch.

-After a day of snowy adventures stop by Trimble Spa & Natural Hot Springs to relax in thier healing waters!
+After a day of snowy adventures stop by Durango Hot Springs Resort & Spa to relax in their healing waters!

 Cross Country Skiing is a popular winter activity in Durango with almost two million acres of San Juan National Forest to explore.